NS-unina/GCAP_Mod/INAV_Flight_controller/README.md

 The relevant software tool to carry out the attack is gps-sdr-sim available at the following link :https://github.com/osqzss/gps-sdr-sim

-The repository contains the gps-sdr-sim folder compiled for ARM processors

 ```
 1. The first step is to download the RINEX navigation files for GPS ephemerides.